-The production method is based on drilling wells with hydraulic fracture - "blasting" in the reservoirs to allow recovery of hydrocarbons.
+We have also evaluated the extraction method known as fracking, which involves drilling wells with hydraulic fracture - "blasting" in the reservoirs to allow recovery of hydrocarbons.
 This is done by means of a drilling fluid which is placed under high pressure in the well.
 The liquid consists of 90 per cent pure water, nine per cent sand and up to one per cent chemicals to adjust the liquid properties.

-Pollution and the use of water is a continuous topic.
+Pollution and the use of water is a repeated topic.
 The United States Environmental Protection Agency (EPA) found in 2016 that fracking in some cases had contaminated drinking water.
 In addition, the high consumption of water can pose a problem in areas with vulnerable water supply.

 ExxonMobil does not seem to stand out in this area.
-The business is kept within the relevant legal framework and active efforts are made to reduce or minimise environmental consequences.

-The question, for us as investors, is whether the technology as such constitutes an unacceptable risk.
+The business is kept within the relevant legal framework and active efforts are made to reduce or minimise environmental damage.
+For us, then, the question is whether the technology as such constitutes an unacceptable risk.
 As Equinor also uses fracking, this has a broader relevance for us.
 We may add that Equinor has produced a document describing how these environmental challenges are handled.

-Fracking has been in progress since 1949, but there have been technological advances in recent years which have made it possible for the United States to be self-sufficient in oil and gas.
-The potential damage should now be well mapped, which means that regulatory authorities have the necessary information and motivation to impose stricter requirements on specific projects.
-At the same time, technology is still developing rapidly, which makes it possible for ExxonMobil to be heard in its declared will to limit or minimise adverse effects.
+Whereas fracking has been done since 1949, technological advances in recent years have enabled the immense increase in US oil production.
+The potential damage should now be well mapped, meaning that regulatory authorities have the necessary information and motivation to impose stricter requirements on specific projects.
+At the same time, technology is still developing rapidly, which makes it possible for ExxonMobil (as well as Equinor) to be heard in its declared will to limit or minimise adverse effects.